Mamie Rallins: Coaching career

 Rallins was equally as successful coaching as she was at running.
 She was an effective coach on both the nation and international level, coaching as the head coach of the U.S. Indoor World Championship team in 1987.
-"She also served as assistant coach of the USA Olympic Games in 1996, 1995 World University Games, 1981 USA vs. USSR Meet and the World University Games in 1979.
+"She also served as assistant coach of the USA Olympic Games in 1996, the 1995 World University Games, the 1981 USA vs. USSR Meet and the World University Games in 1979.
 Rallins was also the Head Coach at Ohio State University of the Women's Track and Field and Cross Country team for 18 years (1976–94).
 She was also the first black woman to ever coach at Ohio State University "During that time, she coached 60 Big Ten indoor/outdoor champions, 24 All Americans, nine Olympic trial qualifiers and one Olympian.
 She also served as assistant athletic director for three years."
 After her coaching career at Ohio State University, she was the Olympic head manager for the USA women's track team in 2000 in Sydney, Australia.
-She was fatally injured in a car accident on May 16, 2016 in Fremont, Ohio on State Route 53.
+She was fatally injured in a car accident on May 16, 2016, in Fremont, Ohio on State Route 53.